pkrisz99/Renegade/README.md

 ## Features
 ### Board representation
 - Uses bitboards to represent the location of the pieces on the board, which allows for fast and efficient operations
-- A redundant mailbox is used to query what piece is on a given square, and a board hash vector is kept around for repetition checking
 - Move generation relies on a number of precalculated tables, including plain magic bitboards for sliding pieces
+- In addition to standard chess, it also supports the popular variants of FRC (Chess960) and DFRC

 ### Search
-- The engine uses a fairly standard fail-soft alpha-beta pruning framework with iterative deepening and principal variation search
+- The engine uses a fail-soft alpha-beta pruning framework with iterative deepening and principal variation search
-- A number of move ordering and pruning methods are implemented to make search more efficient (see `Search.cpp`)
+- A large number of move ordering and pruning methods are implemented to make search more efficient (see `Search.cpp`)
+- Supports multithreaded search and can utilize hundreds of threads on high-end workstations

 ### Evaluation
 - Renegade makes use of modern NNUE (efficiently updatable neural network) technology for accurate position evaluation
-- Its neural network was trained entirely on [self-play data](https://www.kaggle.com/datasets/pkrisz/renegade-chess-engine-training-data), amounting to over 2.7 billion positions
+- Its neural network was trained entirely on [self-play data](https://www.kaggle.com/datasets/pkrisz/renegade-chess-engine-training-data), amounting to over 5.6 billion positions
-- The network architecture is a (768->1024)x2->1 perspective net with SCReLU activation
+- The network architecture is a `(768x14hm -> 1600)x2 -> 1x8` perspective net with input buckets and horizontal mirroring, featuring approximately 18.5 million parameters

 ## Usage
 Renegade - like most chess engines - is a command line application implementing the UCI protocol.
 It should be used alongside a graphical user interface to be able to display the board and to enter moves more easily.